35 garden lighting ideas to breathe life into your outdoor space after dark

 (Image credit: Future PLC/Mark Scott)

 Try our simple homemade lanterns for your next garden party, made with a paper bag weighted down with gravel, a hole punch and an LED tealight.
-Placed either side of garden steps, they'll light your guests' way and look totally charming.
+Placed on either side of your garden steps, they'll light your guests' way and look totally charming.

 35. Go for colour-coordinating lanterns